-Study here to get the language and communication skills for success in everyday life in New Zealand.
+Study this programme to get the language and communication skills for success in everyday life in New Zealand.

 - Learn how to listen, read, write and speak English socially and in the workplace